Seismic® G5™ 45-degree Spring Truck

 No truck has more energy return, more precision, or better steering control.
 The world’s best for pumping!

 Stronger, lighter, and better-looking

 Our crack team of engineers and industrial designers scoured every cubic millimeter of the previous (G4) model – looking for material to trim and spots to toughen, all while improving aesthetics.

 Breakthrough Spring Cap design keeps Springs much straighter as they compress – resulting in a larger turning range and enhanced steering control.

 Thicker, stronger Pivot Bolt is easier to remove and install, and it threads more securely into a larger Baseplate Locknut.
 Stronger, reusable Pivot Bolt Clip is easy to remove and install by hand, and it’s fastened to a rubber “leash” that prevents it from ever getting lost.
 Ingenious new multi-part Baseplate structure creates uniform thickness at mounting corners, so you need mounting bolts of only one length.

 Exception: G5 Pivot Bolts, Baseplate Locknuts, and Pivot Bolt Clips will not fit older (G4) baseplates; and older (G4) Pivot Bolts, Baseplate Locknuts, and Pivot Bolt Clips will not fit G5 Baseplates.

-G5 spring trucks should also not be mounted on top of rubber or urethane shock pads.
+G5 trucks should also not be mounted on top of rubber or urethane shock pads.
 These amplify stresses on the baseplates, especially if the mounting bolts are over-tightened or tightened unevenly.
 Then relatively minor impacts can push the baseplates past their breaking point.

 Axle Height, Axle Offset, and Roll Center